Curriculum vitae »

 - Maritime education and training

 Adolf K.Y.
-Ng is Professor of Transportation and Supply Chain Management and the Director of the Transport Institute at the Asper School of Business of the University of Manitoba (Canada).
+Ng is Professor of Transportation and Supply Chain Management at the Asper School of Business of the University of Manitoba (Canada).
 He got DPhil from the University of Oxford (St. Antony’s College) (UK), and worked as a faculty member before at The Hong Kong Polytechnic University (China) and Erasmus University Rotterdam (Netherlands).

 Adolf excels in the research and teaching of port management, transportation geography, climate change adaptation planning, transportation infrastructure planning and management, institutional and organizational change, global supply chains, and maritime education.
 Securing more than $11 million competitive research grants, his scholarly outputs include four books, more than 60 papers in leading journals, and other forms of publication.
 His works are highly influential.
 For instance, a recent study (https://www.inderscienceonline.com/doi/abs/10.1504/IJSTL.2018.088340) identified him as one of the world’s Top-5 scholars in maritime research in terms of contributions and impacts.